 A night market in Korean is usually called a 'Bamdokkaebi Night Market'.
-Bamdokkaebi is a Korean word that consists of the phrases "bam" (night) and "dokkaebi" (goblin) meaning "goblin that comes out at night and disappears by morning".
-The night markets usually come out in the evening and can’t be found during the day.
+Bamdokkaebi is a Korean word that consists of the phrases "bam" (night) and "dokkaebi" (goblin), meaning a "goblin that comes out at night and disappears by morning".
+The night markets in Seoul usually come out in the evening and cannot be found during the day.

 The most famous and original Bamdokkaebi Night Market began operating in 2015 at Yeouido Han River Park.
-Due to its popularity, the Seoul government granted permission for more night markets to take place all around Seoul.
-Some markets are open permanently, while others are seasonal.
+Due to its popularity, the Seoul government permitted more night markets to take place all around the city.
+Some markets are open year-round and permanent, while others are seasonal.

 Dongdaemun Night Market (Sebit Market) operates daily from 8 PM to 3 AM.
 You will be able to taste delicious street food and get cheap fruit, clothes, shoes and bags here.
-If the market is not enough, head towards department stores such as Migliore and Doota - a paradise for Korean fashion lovers.
+If the market is not enough, head towards the department stores, Migliore and Doota - shopping havens for Korean fashion lovers.

 Every Friday and Saturday from April to late October, the DDP Youth Runaway Market operates nearby.
-This market is a Seoul Bamdokkaebi Night Market and operates from 6 PM to 11 PM.
-Here, you will be able to find items from young designers, food vans, and photo zones.
+This market is a Seoul Bamdokkaebi Night Market and runs from 6 PM to 11 PM.
+Here, you will find items from young designers, food vans, and photo zones.

 Take subway line 2, 4 or 5 and get off at Dongdaemun History and Culture Park station, exit 1, 2 or 3.
 If your accommodation is on subway line 1, get off at Dongdaemun station, exit 7 or 6.

+If you are looking for what to do in Seoul at night, the Namdaemun Night Market is an excellent place to start your exploration.
 Namdaemun Market is a traditional Korean market operating daily from 10 AM to 3 AM.
-It is situated next to Namdaemun Gate (Great South Gate) and not too far from Seoul Station.
+It is situated next to Namdaemun Gate (Great South Gate) and not too far from Seoul Station and Myeongdong.

-I also recommend passing by "market food street" as it’s filled with great restaurants.
+I recommend passing by "market food street" as well as it’s filled with great restaurants.
 If you come hungry, don’t miss a chance to try Namdaemun Naengmyeon (cold buckwheat noodles).
 Most restaurants serve this dish.

-Myeongdong (People's Neighbourhood) Night Market is probably the most well-known Seoul night market and is close to Namdaemun Market, Seoul Station and City Hall.
+Myeongdong (People's Neighbourhood) Night Market is probably the most well-known Seoul night market.
+It is close to Namdaemun Market, Seoul Station and City Hall, and it is the busiest outdoor night market in Seoul.
 The area is a shopping street filled with high street clothes and makeup shops.
 The stores are open from morning till late evening.

-I recommend trying the fruit cocktails, dry seafood snacks, and tornado potatoes with cheese.
+I recommend trying the dry seafood snacks, the tornado potatoes, the cheese tteokbokki, and the various breaded fried vegetables.
+If you have a sweet tooth, go for the filled waffles, fruit cocktails, or traditional Korean sweet pancakes - Hotteok.
 Bring lots of cash with you as Myeongdong Night Market is a street food paradise!

 To get to Myeongdong, take subway line 4 and get off at Myeogdong station.
 Head towards exit 6 or 7, which are the closest to the main entrance of the market street.